 Furthermore, the department contributes to the research in food quality, for instance through feeding strategies that improve the nutritional value of food or reduce boar taint in meat.

-Finally, the Department of Animal Science supports a sustainable crop production by verifying more eco-friendly and nutritionally balanced feed crops.
+Finally, the Department of Animal and Veterinary Sciences supports a sustainable crop production by verifying more eco-friendly and nutritionally balanced feed crops.